takanory/slides/20220429pyconus/index.rst

   4. Add Bot Token Scopes
   5. Install App to Workspace
 * Invite bot user to Slack channels

+..
+I describe how to create interactive bot.
+   At first, we craete bot user on Slack.

 1. Create a Slack app
 ---------------------